frbar/azure-func-kv-mi/README.md

 This repository contains a Bicep template to setup:
 - an Azure Function (consumption plan, Linux),
 - a Key Vault,
-- an Application Settings using a Key Vault reference
+- an Application Setting using a Key Vault reference.

 This is to reproduce the issue tracked here: https://github.com/Azure/Azure-Functions/issues/2248.